AdityaDutt/SIFT-Algorithm/README.md

 # SIFT-Algorithm
 Demonstration of sift algorithm to track objects and observing the effect of each parameter on performance.

+SIFT stands for scale-invariant feature transform (SIFT).
+It is a feature detection algorithm in computer vision to detect and describe local features in images.
+It was published by David Lowe in 1999.
+It has sevral applications like image stitching, 3D modeling, gesture recognition and video tracking.

 ## Usage:

 Example :